0100101101011010/food/recipe/_posts/2019-08-14-instant-pot-veggie-dumplings.md

 ![nutrition information for instant pot veggie dumplings](/food/recipe/images/instant-pot-veggie-dumplings-nutrition.jpg){:width="200px"}{: .image-right}

+Nutrition facts is calculated using 400 g of firm tofu

 ## Got Leftover Filling?

 Easy answer: throw it into your next stir-fry or fried rice dish!